 - 10.1.
-CAA Policy for the designation of SIDs (in accordance with ICAO Annex 11, Appendix 3) is detailed in CAP778 and CAA Policy Statement of 18 February 20145. - 10.2.
+CAA Policy for the designation of SIDs (in accordance with ICAO Annex 11, Appendix 3) is detailed in CAP778 and CAA Policy Statement of 18 February 201414. - 10.2.
 It is proposed that the Route Designators, UPTON and ROGAG, be allocated to DSA RNAV SID procedures. - 10.3.
-Waypoint naming is in accordance with the CAA Policy detailed in CAP778 and CAA Policy Statement of October 20086. - 10.4.
+Waypoint naming is in accordance with the CAA Policy detailed in CAP778 and CAA Policy Statement of October 200815. - 10.4.
 SID termination waypoints and existing waypoints on ATS routes are given the ATS Route Significant Point. - 10.5.
-Waypoints that are likely to be spoken in RTF dialogue or are at the intersection of two or more SID procedures are allocated a 5-Letter Name Code (5LNC). - 10.6.
+Waypoints that are likely to be spoken in RTF dialogue or are at the intersection of two or more SID procedures are allocated a 5-Letter Name Code (5LNC).
+Accordingly, a single waypoint associated with both ROGAG procedures has been allocated the following name in the ICARD system: - CNS07 shall be LEDLA. - 10.6.
 All other waypoints are given an alpha-numeric designator comprising CN, then a letter denoting the appropriate quadrant from the Airport (N, E, S, or W) and a number denoting the approximate distance from the departure runway. - 10.7.
-The IAFs for the RNAV IAPs will be assigned 5LNCs as will the IFs and FAFs as per the CAA Policy at footnote 6 (para 2.2).
-These names will not be known until application is made following CAP785 approval.
+The IFs for the RNAV IAPs have been assigned 5LNCs as per the CAA Policy.
+These names have been allocated in the ICARD system as follows: - CN20I shall be IBIPA; and - CN02I shall be NUVRU.